thpertic/LostOS/README.md

 ./build.sh
 ./bochs.sh  or ./qemu.sh
 ```
-The virtual machine should start, print some initialization messages to the screen and write "INIT COM1" in the com1.out file.
+The emulator should start, print some initialization messages to the screen and write "INIT COM1" in the com1.out file.

 ### Clear
 If you want to rebuild everything you can just execute